thewindinthetrees/thewindinthetrees.github.io/README.md

     <figcaption style="text-transform: uppercase;">The Park has amazing Equipment resources</figcaption>
 </figure>

 The day was spent _Pointing and Plastering Wall Caps_.
-I was struck by how much I have improved over the last few working day, I am getting faster and more confident in applying mud and the finish I am getting is more consistent.
-Large sections of wall like this can take a long time to do, and it takes a lot of mud to do it.
+I was struck by how much I have improved over the last few working day, I am getting faster and more confident in applying mud and the finish I am getting is more consistent.Large sections of wall like this can take a long time to do, and it takes a lot of mud to do it.
 Gas powered Barrows and Mixers really help out when you have a task that’s already taxing physically.

 <br>
 <div style="background-color: lightgrey; padding: 20px;">